cchudzicki-ocw-testing/20.109-spring-2010/content/pages/assignments/module-2-assignment-protein-engineering-research-article.md

 Content Guidelines
 ------------------

-Begin by reading the general [guidelines for writing up your research]({{< baseurl >}}/pages/assignments/guidelines-for-writing-up-your-research).
+Begin by reading the general {{< resource_link 4475e656-793c-6dff-b84a-59b0ac66adb2 "guidelines for writing up your research" >}}.
 A few notes specific to Module 2 are below:

 Discussion and Citations
 ------------------------